wzhudev/reverse-linear-sync-engine/README.md

 ```

 > [!NOTE] Changes of decorators used here
 > After I began writing this post, the Linear team introduced a new approach that eliminates the need for developers to manually call the constructor of `LazyReferenceCollection`.
 In essence, they added more decorators similar to `OneToMany` that automatically construct `LazyReferenceCollection` with various options.
-Since this change doesn’t affect how lazy hydration works, I’ll omit it from this post for simplicity.
+Since this change doesn't affect how lazy hydration works, I'll omit it from this post for simplicity.

 In the `hydrate` method of `LazyReferenceCollection`, the first to step is to call `this.getCoveringPartialIndexValues` to get partial index values.
 So what is a partial index?